Shawn Camp (singer)

 Darrell DeShawn Camp (born August 29, 1966) is an American musician who performs country and Americana music.
 Originally signed to Reprise Records in 1993 as a recording artist, Camp charted two minor singles on the U.S. Billboard Hot Country Singles & Tracks charts that year.
 Since then he has found success as a songwriter, having co-written hit singles for many country music artists, including Willie Nelson, Garth Brooks, Josh Turner, Brooks & Dunn, and Blake Shelton, although he continues to record his own material as well.
-The 2023 Grammy Awards presented the legendary Willie Nelson's "A Beautiful Time" with "Country Album of The Year".
+The 2023 Grammy Awards presented Willie Nelson's A Beautiful Time with "Country Album of The Year".
 The title cut, along with album cut, "We're Not Happy ('Til You're Not Happy)", were both penned by Camp.

 Biography

 Camp was raised in Perryville, Arkansas by a musical family.
 In 1987, he moved to Nashville and worked in the backing bands of acts including The Grand Prairie Boys, Osborne Brothers, Alan Jackson, Suzy Bogguss, and Trisha Yearwood.
 In 1991, he was signed to Reprise Records, with two minor Top 40 singles charting in 1993.
 The first of these, "Fallin' Never Felt So Good", was previously recorded by Dude Mowrey.

 Camp recorded a second album for Reprise, but never released it due to creative differences.
 He then began writing for other artists.
 Camp's first Number One as a songwriter came in early 1998, when Garth Brooks reached the top of the Billboard country charts with "Two Piña Coladas", a song co-written by Camp.
 Later in the same year, Brooks & Dunn reached Number One with "How Long Gone", another Camp co-write.

 Camp released Lucky Silver Dollar in 2001.
 In 2006, he was nominated as Songwriter of the Year by the Society for the Preservation of Bluegrass Music; also, Billboard ranked him No.10 on their 2006 list of Hot Country Songwriters.
 In the same year, two songs co-written by Camp entered the country charts: "Nobody But Me" by Blake Shelton, and "Would You Go with Me" by Josh Turner, which peaked at No.4 and No.1, respectively, on the Billboard U.S. Hot Country Songs charts.
 Camp also co-wrote Turner's 2007 single "Firecracker", George Strait's 2008 single "River of Love", and Billy Currington's 2011 single "Love Done Gone".